Corinth (modern city): Canal

 The Corinth Canal, carrying ship traffic between the western Mediterranean Sea and the Aegean Sea, is about 4 km east of the city, cutting through the Isthmus of Corinth that connects the Peloponnesian peninsula to the Greek mainland, thus effectively making the former an island.
 The builders dug the canal through the Isthmus at sea level; no locks are employed.
 It is 6.4 km in length and only 21.3 m wide at its base, making it impassable for most modern ships.
 It now has little economic importance.

 The canal was mooted in ancient times and an abortive effort was made to dig it in around 600 BC by Periander which led him to pave the Diolkos highway instead.
 Julius Caesar and Caligula both considered digging the canal but died before starting the construction.
 The emperor Nero then directed the project, which consisted initially of a workforce of 6,000 Jewish prisoners of war, but it was interrupted because of his death.
 The project resumed only in 1882, after Greece gained independence from the Ottoman Empire, but was hampered by geological and financial problems that bankrupted the original builders.
 It was finally completed in 1893, but due to the canal's narrowness, navigational problems and periodic closures to repair landslips from its steep walls, it failed to attract the level of traffic anticipated by its operators.
 It is now used mainly for tourist traffic.

 Sport

-The city's association football team is Korinthos F.C. (Π.Α.E. Κόρινθος), established in 1999 after the merger of Pankorinthian Football Club (Παγκορινθιακός) and Corinth Football Club (Κόρινθος).
-During the 2006–2007 season, the team played in the Greek Fourth Division's Regional Group 7.
+The city's association football team is P.A.S.
+Korinthos (Π.Α.Σ. Κόρινθος), established in 1999 after the merger of Pankorinthian Football Club (Παγκορινθιακός) and Corinth Football Club (Κόρινθος).
+During the 2006–07 season, the team played in the Greek Fourth Division's Regional Group 7.
 The team went undefeated that season and it earned the top spot.
-This granted the team a promotion to the Gamma Ethnikí (Third Division) for the 2007–2008 season.
-For the 2008–2009 season, Korinthos F.C. competed in the Gamma Ethniki (Third Division) southern grouping.
+This granted the team a promotion to the Gamma Ethnikí (Third Division) for the 2007–08 season.
+For the 2025–26 season, P.A.S.
+Korinthos competed in the Gamma Ethniki (Third Division).